-In near future, HEVC will be used by almost every content.
-It is a matter of decision for service whether to send data using HEVC/H.265 instead of MPEG-4/H.264.
+In the near future, HEVC will be used by almost every content.
+It is a matter of decision for service, whether to send data using HEVC/H.265 instead of MPEG-4/H.264.
 Many companies have already begun to use HEVC for streaming 4K content.
 Netflix, Amazon, M-Go are few of them.
 Netflix has begun to use HEVC to stream 4K content to few 4K TVs equipped to decode HEVC.
-Leading television manufacturer like LG, Samsung, Sony, Vizio, Panasonic and Toshiba will manufacture TVs with HEVC support and those TVs will be able to stream 4K content.
+Leading television manufacturers like LG, Samsung, Sony, Vizio, Panasonic, and Toshiba will manufacture TVs with HEVC support, and those TVs will be able to stream 4K content.

 Amazon has amalgamated with few other studios like Warner Bros, Lionsgate, 20th Century Fox and Discovery for streaming 4K content using HEVC.
 Streaming service M-go has also announced the same via an app for Samsung TVs.